Sgt. Mitchell Shephard

 - Walking Armory: Mitchell can carry an absurd amount of weapons, with the complete loadout being just as large as (if not larger than) Gordon's or Shephard's.

 - Wrench Whack: He is given a wrench as a weapon by Boston Joe, much like Adrian Shephard from Opposing Force.
-Makes sense, considering He is Adrian's brother.
+Appropriate, considering he is Adrian's brother.

 - "And you must be...
 Mitchell?"